FGRibreau/import-tweets-to-mastodon/README.md

 #### Need help?

-- Send an email to eduardopribeiro.6899@tutanota.com;
-- I'll not have all the answers, but I'll try to help you;
 - This project is open-sourced.
 Feel free to contribute;
 - If you really want support please consider [sponsoring me](https://github.com/sponsors/FGRibreau) :+1: